Managing patient expectations

 Expectations with procedures and other interventions

 Expectations are often identified during the consent process for a procedure or new treatment.
-Your approach to these discussions should be one of shared decision making where you inform the patient of the options, risks and recommendations, and equally encourage the patient to discuss with you their concerns, expectations and goals.
+Your approach to these discussions should be one of shared decision making during which you inform the patient of the options, risks and recommendations, and equally encourage the patient to discuss with you their concerns, expectations and goals.
 Both parties need to take responsibility for the decisions and outcomes.

 Inform your patients of what to expect during and after treatment.
 For example, discuss: